You have been inactive for 0 mins.

 Prior to investing you are required to read the necessary regulatory document(s).

-For certain types of Unit Trust (UCITS) a Simplified Prospectus may be available.
+For certain types of Collective Investment Schemes (UCITS schemes) a Simplified Prospectus may be available.

 Units purchased with no initial charge will normally be bought at creation price, which comprises bid price plus Stamp Duty and other charges that Willis Owen cannot control.
 There is a possibility that other costs, including taxes on profits made may arise for customers and these are not the responsibility of Willis Owen.